 Phlebotomists draw blood from patients at hospitals, blood donation centers and diagnostic labs.
 The work of a phlebotomist is necessary for blood to be used for research, testing, donation or transfusion.
 At Southeast Technical College in Sioux Falls, your phlebotomy training program includes instruction in venipuncture techniques, as well as applying tourniquets, locating veins, and labeling and storing samples.

-To build your knowledge base, STI’s phlebotomist training program focuses on hands-on instruction in a lab and clinical training in the community.
+To build your knowledge base, STC’s phlebotomist training program focuses on hands-on instruction in a lab and clinical training in the community.
 Your clinical work will help you learn to:

 - Recognize differences in patient vasculature